Managing comb keeps top bar hives workable. To manage top bar hive comb, a beekeeper must know how to:

-Cutting comb is probably the most common and efficient way to keep a tbh workable.
+Cutting comb is the most common and efficient way to keep a top bar hive workable.

 Horizontal cuts, in new, hot or heavy comb, always cause comb failure.
-If a comb needs cut, do the vertical part first.
-Then transition to the horizontal by making a curved cut without square corners.
+When cutting a comb, do the vertical part first.
+Then transition to the horizontal by making a smooth, curved cut without square corners.

-Don’t think a horizontal cut is ok when a comb is light weight.
-Often bees shift their comb drawing focus.
-When that happens, many bees can suddenly hang from a light weight, previously cut comb and cause it to fail.
+Don’t think a horizontal cut is ok because a comb is light weight or small.
+Bees often shift hive activities.
+When that happens, bees can suddenly hang from or fill a light weight, previously cut comb, causing it to fail.

-Comb corrections involve manipulating intact comb.
-They are easiest and most effective when done early and often.
+Comb corrections manipulate intact comb.
+They are effective when done early and often.

-Before correcting a comb, decide whether to cut a comb or correction it:
+Before correcting a comb, decide whether to cut a comb or correct it:

 - marginally workable comb can be rotated into the honey storage area and harvested later